Liinkiing/node-webpack-typescript-starter/README.md

 declare module 'foo' {
   declare function foo(bar: string): boolean
 }
 ```

 Because the `@types` directory is declared in `typeRoots`, Typescript will no longer complain if you imported your package with missing types

 ## process.env and related typings

-This starter is using [Dotenv](https://github.com/motdotla/dotenv) to handle in-developpement secrets.
+This starter is using [Dotenv-flow](https://github.com/kerimdzhanov/dotenv-flow) to handle secrets.
-It includes a `.env.sample` which **SHOULD** be committed.
+It includes a `.env` which **SHOULD** be committed.
 It's an example file and does not contains any sensitive data.
-You must copy it and rename it to **.env**.
+You must copy it and rename it to **.env.local** for example.
 This one is ignored.
+To see all the availables .env files that you can make (and their priority orders), please [have a look here](https://github.com/kerimdzhanov/dotenv-flow#files-under-version-control).

 By using Typescript's [merging interfaces capability](https://www.typescriptlang.org/docs/handbook/declaration-merging.html#merging-interfaces), it also comes by default with `process.env` types safety.
 You can type them under `src/@types/node/index.d.ts`
 and have all the nice autocompletion!

 ## Tooling

 The template includes [Prettier](https://prettier.io/), [ESLint](https://eslint.org/) (with [Typescript-eslint](https://github.com/typescript-eslint/typescript-eslint)), [Babel](https://babeljs.io/) and [Husky](https://github.com/typicode/husky).
 All their related configurations are in the `*rc` files.